jackd248/db-sync-tool/README.md

 # Database Sync Tool

-Python script to synchronize a database from an origin to a target system.
+Python script to synchronize a database from an origin to a target system with automatic database credential extraction depending on the selected framework.

 Supported framework types: